BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 For 25 input images, I set `Embedded Learning rate` to `0.002`.
 This tells SD to train with a fixed, balanced rate of `0.002`.

 > Note: Previously I recommended a varied training rate, starting with a higher value such as `0.005`, and then lowering the rate after a certain number of steps.
 However, I've found that even with the exact same settings and images, multiple training runs can "turn" at a different point, due to the inherent randomness of the training process.
 This makes it hard to know when to change from one rate to the next, because the right step at which to change the rate will vary from run to run.
-I've found I get perfectly good results with a fixed learning rate.
+I've found I get perfectly good results with a fixed learning rate, so I no longer advise a varying rate.

 I leave `Gradient Clipping` as `disabled`, and leave the value as `1`.